ircv3/ircv3-specifications/extensions/whoami.md

 :nick!user@host PRIVMSG #channel :hello world\r\n
 ```

-In this example, `nick!user@host` is the client's NUH (tuple of nickname, username/ident, and hostname, sent as the "source" or "prefix" of the relayed message. `#channel` is the target, and `hello world` is the message content.
+In this example, `nick!user@host` is the client's NUH (tuple of nickname, username/ident, and hostname, sent as the "source" or "prefix" of the relayed message), `#channel` is the target, and `hello world` is the message content.
 The total budget for the relayed message is 512 bytes.
 In order for the client to ensure that its message can be relayed without truncation or rejection for exceeding the 512-byte limit, it must be able to compute the total length of the metadata that the server will add to the message.

 The client typically has direct visibility into the length of the message target, since it sends it in the outgoing message to the server.
 Furthermore, the client generally has an accurate view of its own nickname as assigned by the server, first from the `001 RPL_WELCOME` line received after connection registration and then from `NICK` lines pushed to the client on any nickname update.
 This leaves the user and hostname components.
 At present, there is no robust mechanism for the client to track the values of these components, which are assigned by the server as part of connection registration and may be updated unilaterally by the server at any time.
 Various workarounds exist in the wild, such as sending `USERHOST` or `WHO` for for the client's own nickname after connection registration, or using the [`chghost`](/specs/extensions/chghost.html) capability.
 However, all such methods suffer from one or more of the following problems: